Bridging Research & Practice

 Dr. Mariah Kornbluh, University of South Carolina

-Dr. Jennifer Lawlor, University of Michigan
+Dr. Jennifer Lawlor, University of Kansas

 Dr. Kristen Mills, The Ohio State University